Adityaakr/Pay-Ease/README.md

 To get the backend server up and running, please follow these steps:

-1. Navigate to the backend directory:
+1. Optionally, you can run the following command to install backend dependencies:

     ```bash
+    npm install
+    ```

+2. Navigate to the backend directory:

+    ```bash
     cd backend
     npm install
     ```

-2. In the backend directory, you'll find an `env.example` file.
+3. In the backend directory, you'll find an `env.example` file.
 Duplicate this file and rename it to `.env`.

-3. Open the `.env` file and populate it with the required environment variables:
+4. Open the `.env` file and populate it with the required environment variables:

     ```plaintext
     JWT_SECRET=//YourSecretKeyHere